zhenzhai/nearest_neighbor/cpp/src/songs/README.md

-* Download data files from [here](http://labrosa.ee.columbia.edu/millionsong/pages/getting-dataset)
+* Download data files from [here](https://www.opensciencedatacloud.org/publicdata/million-song-dataset/).

-* Place downloaded folder "fullset" in folder "/preprocess".
+More information on the Million Songs dataset is [here](http://labrosa.ee.columbia.edu/millionsong/pages/getting-dataset).

+* The full dataset contain 26 .tar.gz files.
+Unzip all 26 files and placed in folder "raw_data/raw_songs".

 * Run

-		cd preprocess
+		cd raw_data
 		python preprocess.py

-The python script will move all the songs files into folder /all_song_files and split the timbre features into train and test.
+The python script will extract timbre feature from all the songs files and split the dataset into train and test.

 The python script will write train and test features into files "train_vectors" and "test_vectors" correspondingly, each feature seperated with ",".
-Also, it will write train and test labels into files "train_labels" and "test_labels", each line with only one label.
+Also, it will write dummy train and test labels into files "train_labels" and "test_labels", each line with only one label.
 Output files will be in "raw_data" directory.

 * You can now run main.cpp in the src directory

-		cd ..
+		cd ../..
 		make
-		./main.o songs convert 100000 10000 600
+		./main.o songs convert 951593 10000 1200

 * Converted data will be saved in current directory.